npernat/interactions/paper.md

 Expert and App datasets were merged with the complete range of suggestions by plantNet, meaning that the expert identification was multiplied by the corresponding length of the plant suggestion list for every image.
 As a result, the merged dataset consisted of 10782 rows despite only 250 images.
 Descriptive analysis and figures were made in R-4.1.0 (R Core Team, 2022), applying package *tidyverse* [@10.21105/joss.01686].

 ## Results
-*Accuracy of species identification by plantNet App* The maximum score obtained by the App was 0.94, the minimum score was 0.001 (lower limit of the score), the mean total score was 0.011, and the median was 0.002.
+### Accuracy of species identification by plantNet App
+The maximum score obtained by the App was 0.94, the minimum score was 0.001 (lower limit of the score), the mean total score was 0.011, and the median was 0.002.
 The mean score per image was 0.0174.
 Including all species suggestions from plantNet in the analysis of identical identification by the App and experts, we found 0.2 % matches at the species level, 26.8 % matches at the genus level, and 53.8 % matches at the family level.
 These percent matches were low, as expected, because all suggestions were included in the calculation (i.e., all candidate species scores, including those with the lowest probability).

 To obtain a better assessment of the App's performance and accuracy thresholds, the comparative analysis continued with only the first suggestion (highest score) for each image.
 Table 2 shows the percentage matches between plantNet and the expert identification for different score thresholds, considering only the observations that were identified by the experts (i.e., did not fall into any of the *unidentifiable*, *need_id*, or *noflower* categories).

-Table 2: Total and percentage of agreement between plantNet and expert species identification at different score thresholds up- and downward.
+**Table 2**: Total and percentage of agreement between plantNet and expert species identification at different score thresholds up- and downward.
 The differences between number of observations and number of matching ranks result from the exclusion of images unidentified by the experts.
 | Agreement App/Experts | species n (%) | genus n (%) | family n (%) |
 |-----------------------|---------------|-------------|--------------|
 | Score > 0.8 (n = 5)   | 4 (80)        | 5 (83.3)    | 6 (100)      |